AVEVA/CONNECT-data-services-developer-docs/content/_includes/data-views-components.md

 - **Index field**: Determines the primary index type and label of the index.
 The index must be a timestamp and displays in the first column of the data view.

 	**Note:** You can create data views with non-DateTime indexes using the REST API.
-For more information, see <xref:DataViewsQuickStartDefine>.

 Data views also include other configurations such as grouping instructions and default date range and interval.